jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### OP 73 Consolidated FDPA debit for loss of shareholder continuity
 Debit
-(1) A consolidated FDP group has an FDP debit for the amount of an FDP credit retained in the group’s FDP account and unused before the date on which shareholder continuity is lost.
+(1) A consolidated FDP group has an FDP debit for the amount of an FDP credit retained in the group’s FDP account and unused at the time at which shareholder continuity is lost.
 Table reference
 (2) The FDP debit in subsection (1) is referred to in table O22: FDP debits of consolidated FDP groups, row 11 (debit for loss of shareholder continuity).
-Debit date
+When debit arises
-(3) The debit date is the day of loss of shareholder continuity.
+(3) The debit arises at the time shareholder continuity is lost.

 ### OP 74 Consolidated FDPA transfer to policyholder credit account
 Debit